QuantEcon/lecture-python-advanced/source/rst/lu_tricks.rst

 In this lecture and a companion lecture :doc:`Classical Filtering with Linear Algebra<classical_filtering>`, we study the classical theory of linear-quadratic (LQ) optimal control problems.

-The classical approach does not use the two closely related methods -- dynamic programming and  Kalman filtering -- that we describe in other lectures, namely, :doc:`Linear Quadratic Dynamic Programming Problems<lqcontrol>` and :doc:`A First Look at the Kalman Filter<kalman>`.
+The classical approach does not use the two closely related methods -- dynamic programming and  Kalman filtering -- that we describe in other lectures, namely, `Linear Quadratic Dynamic Programming Problems <https://python-intro.quantecon.org/lqcontrol.html>`__ and `A First Look at the Kalman Filter <https://python-intro.quantecon.org/kalman.html>`__.

 Instead, they use either